the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

 ---

-### 8. Run Your First LMM R1 Training Job
+### 8. Run Your First OpenRLHF-M Training Job

 Now you're ready to launch a training job.
-For example, to train a Qwen2.5‑VL‑3B model:
+For example, to train a Qwen2.5‑VL‑3B model with RLOO (Reinforcement Learning with Off-policy Updates):

 1. First edit the script: